 Figure \ref{fig:EMU-va} shows that, for all methods except Plurality that benefit from strategic voting, virtually all of these benefits come from having the first 60\% of the electorate vote in a viability-aware manner.
-We can also see that strategic voting removes that extraordinary advantages of Score Voting while having little effect on STAR Voting\footnote{This difference is not reliant upon voters taking candidate viability into account.
-Merely using strategic exaggeration, which is incentivized under Score but not under STAR, would have a similar (but more dramatic) effect since Score's CID gradually transforms into Approval's as more voters exaggerate their scores to 5 or 0.}.
-While a proper investigation of vote psychology lies well outside the scope of this paper, it is quite possible that some voting methods will cause more voters to consider candidate viability than others.
-For example, if voters will vote strategically more often in simple voting methods with easily-understandable strategic incentives\footnote{See, e.g., \cite{complexity_strategy_rates}}, we should expect expect more viability-aware voting under Plurality, Approval, and Score than under IRV.
+While a proper investigation of vote psychology lies well outside the scope of this paper, some voting methods may cause more voters to consider candidate viability than others.
+For example, if voters will vote strategically more often in simple voting methods with easily-understandable strategic incentives\footnote{See, e.g., \citet{complexity_strategy_rates}}, we should expect more viability-aware voting under Plurality and Approval than under IRV.